sofa-framework/doc/components/mass/diagonalmass.md

 <!-- automatically generated doc START -->
 <!-- generate_doc -->

-Define a specific mass for each particle
+Compute a lumped (diagonalized) mass matrix resulting from the space integration of a density over a domain.

 ## Rigid2d,Rigid2d